In 1990, the Bridger Valley Joint Powers Board requested assistance from

 rehabilitate their spring system.
 The Wyoming Water Development

 Commission gave approval to the project as long as it is configured so

 it is compatible with a future regional Bridger Valley system.

 In 1996 the legislature approved $255,000 to be expended in

 rehabilitating the various project components.
 The legal documents have

-been executed, the design of the facility improvements is underway.
+been executed, the design of the facility improvements has been

 RECOMMENDED LEGISLATIVE ACTION: